Aierlanta/Self-Discipline-PWA/.codelf/project.md

 **Performance Optimization Focus:**
 - Resource loading optimization: Leverage Fresh's Islands architecture for minimal client-side JS.
 Use code splitting implicitly via Islands.
 - Rendering performance optimization: Server-side rendering by default, client-side hydration only for Islands.
-- Appropriate use of caching: Implement Service Worker caching for PWA offline capabilities and static assets.
-Consider API response caching if applicable.
+- Appropriate use of caching: Implemented basic Service Worker caching (`static/sw.js`) using a Network First strategy for navigation and Cache First for static assets.
+Handles core offline capabilities.
+Dynamic JS from Fresh Islands are currently handled by browser cache/network.

 **Security Measures:**
 - Input validation and filtering: Validate user inputs in API routes and potentially in Islands.
 Sanitize data before storing or displaying.